 The travel ban has been lifted by the Egyptian government, although the British government still advises against travelling to the country.
 Once a visa application is processed, it cannot be cancelled or refunded, even if it is not or cannot be used.

-Starting 15 August 2020, a negative PCR test from an official testing facility - in English or Arabic - is required to enter Egypt, which cannot be older than 72 hours (exceptions when departing from London Heathrow, Paris and Frankfurt, no older than 96 hours).
-The PCR test must mention a date and time, otherwise it will not be accepted and the traveller will not be allowed to enter.
-However, no PCR test is required for entry to the airports of the southern Sinai, the Red Sea and Matrouh (arrival at the airports Sharm el-Sheikh, Taba, Hurghada, Marsa Alam or Marsa Matrouh).
+No PCR test is required for entry to the airports of the southern Sinai, the Red Sea and Matrouh (arrival at the airports Sharm el-Sheikh, Taba, Hurghada, Marsa Alam or Marsa Matrouh).
 If a negative result of a PCR test, which is no older than 72 hours, cannot be shown, you must have a PCR test carried out at the airport at your own costs.
 (Take note: this is not possible at the other airports in the country, such as Cairo.
 At these airports, you will be denied entry if you cannot present a recent negative PCR test.)
 If you arrive at the airports of the southern Sinai, the Red Sea and Matrouh without a PCR test result, the low testing capacity can lead to long queues.
-While waiting for the test result, quarantine (at, for example, a hotel) is mandatory.
+While waiting for the test result (usually between 14 and 24 hours), quarantine (at, for example, a hotel) is mandatory.

 In order to boost tourism, Egypt has temporarily suspended the visa requirement for travellers that are staying at a resort in Sharm el Sheikh, Dahab, Nuweiba and Taba for a maximum of 15 days, and are landing at the airport of Sharm El Sheikh.
 This means that if you arrive at the airport of Sharm El Sheikh, you currently do not need a visa to enter Egypt.
 Your passport will be stamped, allowing you to stay at one of the resorts for up to 15 days.
 If you plan to travel somewhere outside these places, or plan to stay for longer than 15 days, you still need to apply for a visa.